Ada-Developers-Academy/core-pses/05/pairs-with-given-sum.md

 4. The problem uses the phrase “list of whole numbers,” which usually means non-negative integers.
     - If numbers are non-negative, I don’t need to worry about negative values in calculations or checking for negative complements

 5. Can the same number be used in a pair with itself?
-For example if number = [5, 5] and target = 10, would that be 1 pair?
+For example if "numbers" = [5, 5] and "target" = 10, would that be 1 pair?
-    - The examples don’t show duplicate entries in the inputs, but as long as the number appears in the list twice nothing shows that it would not be allowed.
+    - The examples don’t show duplicate entries in the inputs, but as long as the number appears in the list twice nothing shows that it would be invalid.
 I will assume that a number can be paired with itself if it appears in "numbers" at least twice and the sum equals "target".

 6. How should the function handle an empty list?
     - There are no values to try to sum, so I will assume that we will return 0 since no pairs can be summed to reach the target.